How to Use Contrails

 The report pages for reports not available in pdf form include email links for requesting scanning (where applicable), as well as other options for obtaining reports.
 Due to federal limitations, some reports are not available via Contrails or any other source.

-The LIMITATION CONFLICT tag has been used to indicate reports that have distribution limitations imposed by DTIC, and are therefore unavailable to the public, but have some indication of previous public availability.
+The Public Access Conflict tag has been used to indicate reports that have distribution limitations imposed by DTIC, and are therefore unavailable to the public, but have some indication of previous public availability.